Date of Award:

 Students do not seem to be developing high rates of transcription speeds because of the limited time available in which the skill is taught, learned, and developed.
 Evidently dictation and transcription skills are taught and learned as separate activities instead of as a fusion of both.
 The low proficiency demonstrated in transcription activities (18 to 25 words a minute ) may indicate the need for a fused program.

 Webster, Richard Manning, "A Survey of the Cedar City High School Graduates Who have Taken the One-Year Gregg Shorthand Course" (1969).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 3009.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .